on our "Newsletters"

 this amount, how much may the employee contribute from pay?

-The employee may contribute up to $18,000 in 2016 and 2017.
-In addition, any employee who will attain age 50 may contribute an additional $6,000 in 2016 and 2017 limits known as a “catch-up contribution.”
+The employee may contribute up to $18,500 in 2018 or $18,000 in 2017.
+In addition, any employee who will attain age 50 may contribute an additional $6,000 in 2018 and 2017 limits known as a “catch-up contribution.”
 These are calendar year rather than plan year limits and includes any amounts deferred under any other retirement plan (other than a Section 457 Plan).

 this mean if a plan only provides for deferrals (no employer